Wonderful Wanderings

 Bubble tea at Manhua Cha!

 There's this bubble tea place called Manhua Cha! where I had my very first bubble tea ever.
-I know, I know, it's been around for ages but it always seemed a bit weird to me.
+I know, I know, it's been around for ages, but it always seemed a bit weird to me.
 So when I was at STACK and Jen, who works there, told me the bubble tea from Manhua Cha! was delicious, I just had to try it.

 The shop even has its own magazine, which I think is pretty cool.

-Other eateries I tried were Los Cocos and Sushi-Me-Rollin, a Mexican and a sushi place.
+Other eateries I tried were Los Cocos and Sushi-Me-Rollin, a Mexican and sushi place.
 Fun fact: they use ceramics from 1265 Degrees North here.

 Other cafes I tried